vanilophp/docs/adjustments.md

 ### Adjustment Collections

 Adjustables have an `adjustments()` method which returns an `AdjustmentCollection` instance.
-This interface simplifies the handling of multiple adjustments of a single adjustable.
+This interface simplifies the handling of adjustments of an adjustable.

-Vanilo contains two implementations of the `AdjustmentCollection` interface, but most probably you'll only work the `RelationAdjustmentCollection` that works with eloquent models.
+Vanilo contains two implementations of the `AdjustmentCollection` interface, but most probably you'll only meet the `RelationAdjustmentCollection` variant, which works with eloquent models.

 ```php
 $order = Order::find(1);